mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 ## Hybrid Reference Architecture with Helm Charts (Alternative)

-As an alternative approach you can also run select components in Kubernetes via our official [Helm Charts](https://docs.gitlab.com/charts/).
+As an alternative approach you can also run select components of GitLab in Kubernetes via our official [Helm Charts](https://docs.gitlab.com/charts/).

 In this setup we support running the equivalent of GitLab Rails and Sidekiq nodes